 Favorite quote from the author:

-In the chronology of his books, Tim has moved from books you can read fluidly cover-to-cover to more of an encyclopedic style.
+Tim has moved from books you can read fluidly cover-to-cover to more of an encyclopedic style.
 For a book about fitness, that made sense.
 Not everyone wants to be a weightlifter.
 For a book about cooking and acquiring skills, it did alright with addressing various levels of difficulty.

 Here are the 3 things I learned from that: